-With the new Framework to Guide ECOTECH Activities and in conjunction with the changes to APEC project management activities through the Budget and Management Committee (BMC), APEC has been able to adopt a more strategic and holistic approach to all ECOTECH activities.
+With the Framework to Guide ECOTECH Activities and in conjunction with the changes to APEC project management activities through the Budget and Management Committee (BMC), APEC has been able to adopt a more strategic and holistic approach to all ECOTECH activities.

 It also helps APEC best utilise its resources to achieve the outcomes that are most important to members and to maximise APEC's contribution to the region.

-One way this has been accomplished is by creating an Annual APEC Wide Funding Criteria for APEC projects which is used to help determine which project proposals will contribute most to the goals of APEC and receive a higher priority for APEC funding.
+One way this has been accomplished is by creating an Annual APEC Wide Funding Criteria for APEC projects which is used to help determine which project proposals will contribute most to the goals of APEC and should receive a higher priority for APEC funding.

 Ministry of Industry and Trade, Viet Nam